lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 The third way is to use `pyXspec <https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/index.html>`_ to generate a spectrum.
 This requires that pyXspec is installed as part of your HEASoft installation and is installed into the same Python environment as SOXS.
-If so, you can create an ``xspec.Model`` object in the usual way, and then pass it to the :meth:`~soxs.spectra.Spectrum.from_pyxspec_model`
+If so, you can create an ``xspec.Model`` object in the usual way, and then pass it to the :meth:`~soxs.spectra.base.Spectrum.from_pyxspec_model`
 method:

 .. code-block:: python